 How did we handle On-Premises BW on HANA data in SCP?

 Connected to On-Premises BW on HANA via Cloud connector and created Virtual tables.
 The virtual tables are based on on-premises calculation views.
 Data is pulled into HANA views at the time of report execution.
 No on-premises data stored in SCP.

 Following are some of the important aspects that should be considered while modelling in SCP HANA.

 - Joins between SCP HANA database tables/views and Virtual tables based views need to be carefully designed.
-Particular attention needs to be made to left outer joins.
-Left table in SCP HANA table and the right being a calculation view based on premises virtual table.
+Particular attention should be paid to left outer joins.
+Left table in SCP HANA and the right being a calculation view based on premises virtual table.
 This was leading to performance issue as the all of the data from on-prem was first pulled into SCP HANA DB and then the join was going into effect, thereby significantly impacting performance.
 Solution was to re-design with inner joins where possible and used tables functions in views to call the calculation views(that are based on virtual tables).

 - CTS+ has limitations in transporting Integration flows.
 We did an export/import of the integration flows.(Update – 12/07/2018 – Basis was able to configure and transport Integration flows as part of CTS+)